JARED & THE CREATION OF EV/CO

 Over the years, I have had the pleasure of observing my body, mind, and life evolve as they have been molded by the practices of movement and mindfulness.
 Most days, I practice mindfulness in the morning.
 I work (and play) happily with students throughout the day.
 In the evenings I practice movement and teach my body new skills.
 These practices have permeated into every aspect of my life, keeping me healthy, and happy.
 If it were not for my parents, my teachers, my friends, and YOU, I would not have the joy of doing what I love every day and this platform would not exist.
 Because of you, I get to live out my chosen purpose:

-I am (and we are) a catalyst for collective evolution by practicing and sharing the practices of
+I am (and we are) a catalyst for collective evolution by exploring and sharing the practice of

 movement, mindfulness, and Self-discovery.